-All participants are required to prepare report prior to departure for the project venue.
-In preparing the report, they are expected to follow the "Guidelines for Reports on Productivity and Quality Improvement Projects" given after the participant selection.
+All participants are required to prepare reports prior to departure for the project venue.
+In preparing the reports, they are expected to follow the "Guidelines for Reports on Productivity and Quality Improvement Projects" provided after participant selection.

 17. Postproject Actions